jamescodex/shortener/README.md

 ```

 4. The application will prompt you with options to either shorten a URL or retrieve the original URL from a shortened link.
 Follow the on-screen instructions to perform the desired action.

+## Configuration

+You can customize the behavior of the URL shortener application by modifying the `config.py` file.
+Here are the available configuration options:

+- `BASE_URL`: The base URL for the shortened links.
+You can set this to your own domain or a preferred short link service.
+- `DB_PATH`: The path to the SQLite database file that stores the shortened URLs and their corresponding statistics.

+## Database

+The application uses an SQLite database to store the shortened URLs and their associated information.
+The database file is created automatically when you run the application for the first time.